Táin Bó Cúailnge: Cultural influence

 In 1973, the Irish Celtic rock band Horslips released a concept album, The Táin, which recounts the story from the points of view of Cú Chulainn, Queen Maeve of Connacht and Ferdia, among others.

 In 2004, indie rock band The Decemberists released a five-part single also named The Tain, which loosely recounts the story of Táin Bó Cúailnge.

-In 2007, a version of the epic was published by Colmán Ó Raghallaigh as a graphic novel in the modern language as An Táin, which brings to the fore the brutality, degredation, treachery, and lust of the epic – a marked contrast with previous adaptations.
+In 2007, a version of the epic was published by Colmán Ó Raghallaigh as a graphic novel in the modern language as An Táin, which brings to the fore the brutality, degradation, treachery, and lust of the epic – a marked contrast with previous adaptations.

 In 2013, Táinrith by Biddy Jenkinson was published, a fast-paced epic prose poem based on Táin Bó Cúailnge and centred on three generations of female characters in the modern day.
 Doireann Ní Ghríofa described it as both a "revisionary mythopoeisis" and a "page-turner" in which nuanced characters are fashioned "with intellect, wit, and verve" as well as a certain "mischievous glee".